PRODUCT AND CAREHow menstrual cups work /

 Can you use a menstrual cup if you are a virgin? / Menstrual cups for teens and virgins

-LENA is succesfully used by virgins – if you have strong personal or religious feelings about keeping your hymen intact, it is best not to use a menstrual cup.
+Lena is successfully used by virgins – if you have strong personal or religious feelings about keeping your hymen intact, it is best not to use a menstrual cup.
 But do keep in mind though that in modern times, girls can break their hymen by riding a bike, doing yoga or participating in strenuous activities.

-LENA is safe and biocompatible for human use.
+Lena biocompatible with the body.
 The FDA (Food and Drug Administration) has deemed menstrual cups safe for human use since August 1st, 2014.
-LENA is one of the few cups on the market that is officially registered with the FDA.
-The silicone used in making each LENA Cup does not leach any chemical or toxins and is BPA and latex-free.
+Lena is one of the few cups on the market that is officially registered with the FDA.
+The silicone used in making each Lena Cup does not leach any chemical or toxins and is BPA and latex-free.